aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/knowledge-base/utilize-aspose-barcode-in-other-programming-languages/perl-via-inline-java/_index.md

 {{% /alert %}}
 ## **Perl Script to Generate Barcode using Inline Java**
-The following code will generate barcode and save the barcode image.
+The following code will generate a barcode and save the barcode image.

 **Perl**